Do you run a business? Are you a freelancer looking to form a new company? If so, you may be confused about the different types of entities available.

 Taxation as a sole proprietor

 Taxation as a sole proprietor is straightforward.
-The IRS allows sole proprietors to “pass-through” business income and losses to their personal tax returns.
-You’ll do so on an IRS Schedule C.
+The IRS allows sole proprietors to “pass-through” business income and losses to the personal tax returns (Form 1040).
+You’ll do so on IRS Schedule C.

-You can deduct expenses for income tax purposes.
-By putting expenses on your Schedule C, you may lower your tax burden.
-You’ll need to make sure that you keep accurate records throughout the year to simplify the process of filing your income tax return.
+You post business income and expenses on Schedule C, and your business profit is added to other sources of income on your personal tax return.
+Make sure that you keep accurate records throughout the year to simplify the process of filing your income tax return.

-Single owners will use their Social Security Number to file federal taxes.
-If the sole proprietorship employs individuals, the business will need to secure an Employer Identification Number (EIN) for taxes.
+Sole proprietors use their Social Security Number to file federal taxes using Form 1040.
+If the sole proprietorship employs individuals, the business must obtain an IRS Employer Identification Number (EIN) for payroll tax purposes.

 Taxation as a single-member LLC

 Sole proprietors are not protected from any business liabilities.
-If the business were to take on debt, file bankruptcy, or dissolve, creditors could go after the owner’s personal assets to pay the debts.
-Personal assets can include bank accounts, houses, cars, and other property.
+If the business were to take on debt, file bankruptcy, or dissolve, creditors can go after the owner’s personal assets, including bank accounts, houses, cars and other property.

 Single-member LLCs are attractive because they can shield owners from the liabilities associated with the business.
-However, the limited liability protection isn’t as robust as it is for traditional LLCs.
+However, the limited liability protection isn’t as robust as it is for traditional LLCs (those with multiple members).

 Benefits and disadvantages of each business structure